-Since divergence occurs after almost every big move, and most big moves aren't immediately reversed right after, if you assume that divergence (in this case) means a reversal is coming, you could get yourself into a lot of losing trades.
+Since divergence occurs after almost every big move, and most big moves aren't immediately reversed right after, if you assume that divergence, in this case, means a reversal is coming, you could get yourself into a lot of losing trades.

 Problems With Divergence Between MACD Highs (or Lows)

 As discussed above, a sharp price move will cause a large move in the MACD, larger than what is caused by slower price moves.

 If a trader assumes a lower MACD high means the price will reverse, a valuable opportunity may be missed to stay long and collect more profit from the slow(er) march higher.

 It results in divergence when the next price wave isn't as sharp, but in no way indicates a reversal.
 MACD divergence was present this whole day, yet the price dropped all day.
-If monitoring divergence, an entire of day of profits on the downside would have been missed.
+If monitoring divergence, an entire day of profits on the downside would have been missed.

 Another problem with watching for this type of divergence is that it often isn't present when an actual price reversal occurs.
 Therefore, we have an indicator which provides many false signals (divergence occurs, but price doesn't reverse), but also fails to provide signals on many actual price reversals (price reverses when there is no divergence).